brainstems/Core-DFL-POC/README.md

 ```

 This process should install `tenseal` on your M1 Mac.
 If you encounter specific errors during the installation, they may require more detailed troubleshooting based on the error messages you receive.

+## Contributing

+Feel free to fork this repository, make changes, and submit pull requests.
+Any contributions, whether it's improving the documentation, adding more features, or fixing bugs, are always welcome!